Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Description**: Per ARM guidelines, a model returned by an `x-ms-pageable` operation must have a property named `value`.
 This property indicates what type of array the object is.

 **Why the rule is important**: To maintain consistency on how `x-ms-pageable` operations and corresponding response objects are modeled and to enable execution of other validation rules based on this consistent structure.
+More documentation about the extension can be found [here](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/swagger-extensions.md#x-ms-pageable).

 **How to fix the violation**: Ensure that the response object has a property named `value` of `array` type.

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)

-### <a name="S2027" />S2027 DefaultMustBeInEnum
+### <a name="R2027" />R2027 DefaultMustBeInEnum
 **Output Message**: The default value is not one of the values enumerated as valid for this element.

 **Description**: The value assigned as a default for an enum property must be present in the enums' list.

-**Why the rule is important**: SDKs generated may fail to compile if we try to enforce a default value that is not a part of the enums defined in the list.
+**Why the rule is important**: Generated SDKs in types languages may fail to compile if we try to enforce a default value that is not a part of the enums defined in the list and in other languages may fail in serialization/deserialization phases.

 **How to fix the violation**: Ensure that the default desired actually exists in the enums' list.